FabLabLimerick/fablablimerick.github.io/app/_posts/events/2016-06-04-EVENTS-FAMbootcamp.md

 These must be requested in the initial proposal.

 ### Obligations of Selected Parties
 Selected individuals, collaborators and project leaders, will have to attend all days of the workshop.
 Selected individuals will have to finish and appropriately document the proposed projects.
+Basic information on the projects will be documented in Fab Lab Limerick wiki/web page.

 The projects submitted must be open to and promote the participation of collaborators.

-Basic information on the projects will be documented in Fab Lab Limerick wiki.

 Project credits shall list the participation of each member of the team and their role within the bootcamp.
 Fab Lab Limerick  encourages and supports the use of open-source programs and licenses for the purpose of developing the projects.

-Once the exhibition has ended, participants will have to remove their material within a maximum period of 15 days.
+On completion of the SUMMER BOOTCAMP, participants will have to remove their material within a maximum period of 15 days.

 ### Project Evaluation Criteria
 - Relevance to the general aims and theme of the call.